facebook/react/docs/docs/components-and-props.md

 **All React components must act like pure functions with respect to their props.**

-Of course, application UIs dynamic and change over time.
+Of course, application UIs are dynamic and change over time.
 In the [next section](/react/docs/state-and-lifecycle.html), we will introduce a new concept of "state".
 State allows React components to change their output over time in response to user actions, network responses, and anything else, without violating this rule.